Asymptotic symmetries in Carrollian theories of gravity with a negative cosmological constant: Introduction

 \section{Introduction}

 Asymptotic symmetries are of fundamental importance in the description of General Relativity.
 They define the physical symmetries of the theory.
-In the presence of a negative cosmological constant, the asymptotic symmetry algebra can be interpreted as a conformal symmetry acting in one lower dimension, which is one of the cornerstones of the AdS/CFT correspondence \cite{Maldacena:1998re,Gubser:1998bc,Witten:1998qj}.
-For instance, in four spacetime dimensions, the asymptotic symmetry algebra is finite dimensional and given by the $AdS_{4}\simeq so(2,3)$ algebra \cite{Henneaux:1985tv}, that can be regarded as a conformal algebra acting on a three-dimensional spacetime.
+In the presence of a negative cosmological constant, the asymptotic symmetry algebra can be interpreted as a conformal symmetry acting in one lower dimension, which is one of the cornerstones of the AdS/CFT correspondence~\cite{Maldacena:1998re,Gubser:1998bc,Witten:1998qj}.
+For instance, in four spacetime dimensions the asymptotic symmetry algebra with Henneaux-Teitelboim boundary conditions~\cite{Henneaux:1985tv} is finite dimensional and given by the $AdS_{4}\simeq so(2,3)$ algebra, that can be regarded as a conformal algebra acting on a three-dimensional spacetime.\footnote{In the asymptotic conditions of Henneaux and Teitelboim~\cite{Henneaux:1985tv}, the boundary metric is fixed (Dirichlet boundary conditions) and is conformal to the three-dimensional Minkowski metric.
+Some generalizations that contain non-trivial fluxes through the AdS boundary were considered in refs.~\cite{Compere:2019bua,Compere:2020lrt} leading to infinite-dimensional field-dependent algebras.}

-Recently, a new gravitational theory with a Carrollian structure was introduced in ref. \cite{Henneaux:2021yzg} as a particular ``ultrarelativistic'' ($c\rightarrow0$) contraction of General Relativity, known as ``magnetic Carroll gravity.''
-A different Carrollian contraction of Einstein gravity leads to the so-called ``electric Carroll gravity'' that was introduced long ago in the context of ``strong gravity'' \cite{Isham:1975ur} or as a ``zero signature limit'' of General Relativity \cite{Teitelboim:1978wv,Henneaux:1979vn,Teitelboim:1981ua}.
-For both contractions, magnetic and electric, the asymptotic symmetries were recently studied in ref. \cite{Perez:2021abf} in 3+1 space-time dimensions, with a vanishing cosmological constant.
+Recently, a new gravitational theory with a Carrollian structure was introduced in ref.~\cite{Henneaux:2021yzg} as a particular ultrarelativistic ($c\rightarrow0$) contraction of General Relativity, known as ``Magnetic Carroll gravity.''
+A different Carrollian contraction of Einstein gravity leads to the so-called ``Electric Carroll gravity'' that was introduced long ago in the context of Strong Gravity~\cite{Isham:1975ur} or as a zero signature limit of General Relativity~\cite{Teitelboim:1978wv,Henneaux:1979vn,Teitelboim:1981ua}.
+These Carrollian gravitational theories have a simpler structure than Einstein gravity (the algebra of constraints and the constraints themselves acquire a simpler form in the Carroll limit), and therefore they provide natural models to explore certain aspects of quantum gravity from a new perspective.
+In this sense, the study of the symmetries of these theories acquires a particular importance.
+For a vanishing cosmological constant, the asymptotic symmetries were recently studied in 3+1 space-time dimensions in ref.~\cite{Perez:2021abf} for both contractions, magnetic and electric.

 It is then natural to wonder if in the presence of a negative cosmological constant there exists a similar interpretation as in the case of Einstein gravity, i.e., that the asymptotic symmetries in the Carrollian gravitational theories correspond to conformal Carrollian algebras in one lower dimension.
 This question is particularly relevant in the context of holography.